BlockchainCommons/SmartCustody/Docs/Scenario-Multisig-RR-Classic.md

 S2->>S2: 🙎🏽 Display Public Cosigner QR
 note right of TC: 🧠 USER: How do I scan from PP?
 S2-->>TC: 🤖 Read QR
-note right of TC: 💡 USER: Where Do I Call Key 3?
+note right of TC: 💡 USER: What Do I Call Key 3?

 TC->>TC: 🙎🏽 Apply Multisig
 note right of TC: 🧠 USER: How do I backup multisig?